UkiDLucas/MarketIndicators.jl/README.md

 - This project was started in August 2020 on this [GitHub](https://github.com/UkiDLucas/MarketIndicators.jl).
 - If you have a personal question to the author, contact [Uki D. Lucas](https://www.linkedin.com/in/ukidlucas/)  on LinkedIn.
 - If you want to post a comment, please use [Discussions](https://github.com/UkiDLucas/MarketIndicators.jl/discussions).
-- If you want to report bug, or change request, use [Issue tracker](https://github.com/UkiDLucas/MarketIndicators.jl/issues).
+- If you want to report bug, or submit a change request, use [Issue tracker](https://github.com/UkiDLucas/MarketIndicators.jl/issues).

 <hr />